DanielMartinAlarcon/arsenic-in-durango/README.md

 # arsenic-in-durango
-Predicting arsenic in groundwater from the presence of other contaminants
+Predicting arsenic in groundwater from the presence of other contaminants.